Decentralized Differentially Private Without-Replacement Stochastic Gradient Descent

 \section{Abstract}

 While machine learning has achieved remarkable results in a wide variety of domains, the training of models often requires large datasets that may need to be collected from different individuals.
-As sensitive information may be contained in the individual's dataset, sharing training data may lead to severe privacy concerns.
-One effective approach to build the privacy-aware machine learning methods is to leverage the generic framework of differential privacy.
-Considering that stochastic gradient descent (SGD) is one of the mostly adopted methods for large-scale machine learning problems, two decentralized differentially private SGD algorithms are proposed in this work.
+As sensitive information may be contained in the individual’s dataset, sharing training data may lead to severe privacy concerns.
+Therefore, there is a compelling need to develop privacy-aware machine learning methods, for which one effective approach is to leverage the generic framework of differential privacy.
+Considering that stochastic gradient descent (SGD) is one of the most commonly adopted methods for large-scale machine learning problems, a decentralized differentially private SGD algorithm is proposed in this work.
 Particularly, we focus on SGD without replacement due to its favorable structure for practical implementation.
-In addition, both privacy and convergence analysis are provided for the proposed algorithms.
-Finally, extensive experiments are performed to verify the theoretical results and demonstrate the effectiveness of the proposed algorithms.
+Both privacy and convergence analysis are provided for the proposed algorithm.
+Finally, extensive experiments are performed to demonstrate the effectiveness of the proposed method.

-{\blfootnote{R. Jin and H. Dai are with the Department of Electrical and Computer Engineering, North Carolina State University, Raleigh, NC, USA, 27695 (e-mail: {rjin2,hdai}@ncsu.edu).
-X. He is with the Electronic Information School, Wuhan University, Wuhan, China, 430000 (e-mail: xiaofanhe@whu.edu.cn). }}
+{\blfootnote{R. Jin is with the Zhejiang–Singapore Innovation and AI Joint Research Lab and the College of Information Science and Electronic Engineering, Zhejiang University, Hangzhou, China, 310000 (e-mail: richengjin@zju.edu.cn).
+X. He is with the Electronic Information School, Wuhan University, Wuhan, China, 430000 (e-mail: xiaofanhe@whu.edu.cn).
+H. Dai is with the Department of Electrical and Computer Engineering, North Carolina State University, Raleigh, NC, USA, 27695 (e-mail: hdai@ncsu.edu). }}